 April/early May 2019: Fall Meeting Program Committee contacts conveners for clarifications on sessions or requests to merge them.
 At least one of the conveners must be available to respond to inquiries during this time.

-Mid-June 2019: Sessions are accepted, and abstracts are open for submission.
+Mid-June 2019: Sessions, town halls, and workshops are accepted, and abstracts are open for submission.
 Session conveners are able to contact invited authors.

 31 July 2019: Abstract submissions close.

 August 2019: Fall Meeting Program Committee allocates and schedules sessions.
 At least one convener for each session (an AGU member) must be available to discuss mergers of sessions.